open-risk/Visualizations/Recombining-Logo/README.md

 # Recombining Logo

 This is a simple python script to create the effect of a magically recombining logo.
 You can apply the technique to any logo you can decompose into distinct svg elements that can be animated.
+The script produces a recombining animation of the OpenRisk [logo](https://www.youtube.com/watch?v=7s1QGWZ3dR8).

 ### Concept